Free Independence and Unitary Design from Random Matrix Product Unitaries: Introduction

+In general, assessing whether an ensemble of unitaries is genuinely random requires analyzing its moments.
+This has motivated the study of \emph{approximate unitary $k$-designs}, ensembles that reproduce the correlations of the unitary Haar measure up to order $k$ within a controlled error~\cite{Emerson2003-fk,Gross_2007}; several inequivalent metrics have been proposed to quantify this error~\cite{low2010pseudorando}.
+Recent work focusing on so-called relative-error designs has shown that random circuits can reproduce Haar statistics of wave-function sampling in only logarithmic depth~\cite{schuster2024randomun,laracuente_approximate_2024,Lami2025,DeLuca2024Frame}.
+However, this approach applies only to the case of \emph{forward-in-time protocols}, missing the richer structure of operator correlations that comes with access to both forward and backward evolution.

-A complementary perspective is to examine the action of random unitaries on operators, $ A_U = U^\dagger A U$, and the behavior of their higher-order correlations.
-A paradigmatic object in this context is the \emph{out-of-time-ordered correlator} (OTOC)~\cite{Shenker2014,roberts2017chaos,cotler2017chaos, tsuji2018bound,cotler_spectral_2020,leone2021quantum}, whose general $ 2k $-point form reads
+A complementary perspective is to examine the action of random unitaries on operators, $ A_U = U^\dagger A U$, and the structure of their higher-order correlations.
+In this context, an emblematic object which captures \emph{backward-in time protocols} is the \emph{out-of-time-ordered correlator} (OTOC)~\cite{Shenker2014,roberts2017chaos,cotler2017chaos, tsuji2018bound,cotler_spectral_2020,leone2021quantum}, whose $ 2k $-point form reads